knuton/driver/Readme.md

 ## Releasing New Versions

 The Windows version of the driver is packaged into an installer using [Squirrel](https://github.com/Squirrel/Squirrel.Windows).
-Drivers installed in this way will auto-update by checking the GitHub releases page of this repo for new versions periodically.
+Drivers installed in this way will auto-update by checking `dist.dividat.ch` for new versions periodically.

-To release an update to GitHub, set `GITHUB_RELEASE_TOKEN` to an authorized token and run `npm run release`.
+To release an update run `npm run release`.
+Credentials need to be available for the AWS SDK to pick up.

-This will trigger a fresh build and start a release script.
-The release script expects to release from master and a clean working tree.
-It will ask for a version number to use for the release, cross-check it with that in `package.json` and create a release draft with assets.
-A tag will be created on publishing the release draft, which happens manually in the browser.
+The command will trigger a fresh build and start a release script.
+The release script expects to release from a clean working tree.
+It will ask for a version number to use for the release, cross-check it with that in `package.json` and upload the release assets to S3.

 ## Contact